Sustainability

 By 2025, we’ve committed to reducing carbon emissions from our global direct operations by 50% and by 20% across our value chain.
 These carbon reduction targets are aligned to the most ambitious aim of the Paris Climate Agreement, to limit global temperature rise to 1.5 degrees Celsius and verified by the Science Based Targets initiative.

 We’ve been investing heavily in our breweries over the past decade to make our operations more energy efficient.
-Carbon dioxide is used throughout the brewing and packaging process and at our largest brewery in Burton, we have a carbon dioxide recovery plant which allows us to recover carbon dioxide from the fermentation process each day, reusing it in the brewing process and reducing the amount released into the atmosphere.
+Carbon dioxide is used throughout the brewing and packaging process and at our breweries in Burton and Tadcaster, we have carbon dioxide recovery plants which allow us to recover carbon dioxide, reusing it in the brewing process and reducing the amount released into the atmosphere.
 The energy efficiency improvements we’ve been able to make also mean that since 2014 we have decreased energy consumption per hectolitre produced by more than 20%.

 In 2021 we took another major step forward when we became the first major UK brewer to make all of our products using 100% renewable electricity.
-All of our electricity now comes from 22 turbines at Tween Bridge wind farm – powering all of our UK production sites and our offices.
+Our production sites brew and package products using renewable electricity sourced from Tween Bridge Wind farm via a Power Purchase Agreement, powering all of our UK production sites and our offices.
 In an average year we consume about the same amount of electricity as about 25,000 households – or the population of our brewing home in Burton upon Trent – and since March 2021 all of this electricity now comes from our Tween Bridge wind farm.
 It means that in an average year, the around 1 billion pints we produce in the UK are made with electricity from 100% renewable sources.

 Our largest UK site, Burton Brewery, consumed 24.7 million HL of water in 2022 – a reduction of almost 13% or 3.6 million hectolitres since 2016.

-At our Sharp’s Brewery, Tadcaster Brewery and Aspall Cyder sites we have installed wastewater treatment plants that enable process wastewater to be cleaned on site, reducing the burden on local sewer works and enabling a quicker return of clean water back to the environment.
-The quality of our water treatment at Tadcaster and Aspall is so successful that it allows the cleaned water to be discharged into the local rivers.
+At our Sharp’s Brewery, Tadcaster Brewery and Aspall Cyder sites we have installed wastewater treatment plants that enable process wastewater to be treated on site.
+The quality of our water treatment at Tadcaster and Aspall allow the cleaned water to be discharged into local rivers close to the sites.

-Instead of relying on mains water, our Tadcaster and Burton breweries extract their raw water from local aquifers; pumping water from underground using licenced wells and boreholes situated across the two towns, limiting the pressure on local water providers, and giving us as a company a greater sense of connection to that resource which is so vital.
+Instead of using mains water, our Burton and Tadcaster breweries extract their raw water from underground aquifers; water is abstracted via licenced wells and boreholes situated across the two towns.

 Improving the circular economy is at the heart of our packaging goals.
 We’ve committed to making our packaging 100% reusable, recyclable or compostable by 2025 and achieving zero waste to landfill at 100% of our operations.
 Globally in 2022, more than 99% of our packaging is reusable, recyclable and compostable and 17 of our facilities are zero waste to landfill.